3scale/3scale-operator/doc/operator-user-guide.md

 #### Gateway instrumentation

 Please refer to [Gateway instrumentation](gateway-instrumentation.md) document

+### Preflights

+Operator will perform a set of preflight checks to ensure that:
+- the database versions are of minimum required versions
+- in the event of upgrades, the upgrade on APIManager instance can be performed without breaking existing APIManager instance

+Operator will create a config map called "3scale-api-management-operator-requirements" which will list the required versions of the databases, which include:
+- system database - both PostgreSQL and MySQL (Oracle databases are not currently checked)
+- backend redis - both, queues and storage databases will be checked
+- system redis

+Once the verification is successful the operator will annotate the APIManager with "apps.3scale.net/apimanager-confirmed-requirements-version" and the resource version of the config map.

+If the verification fails, the operator will not continue with the installation or upgrade.

+When a new upgrade of 3scale Operator is applied on top of existing installation, preflight checks will perform the database version check to ensure that the upgrade version requirements are met before allowing the upgrade to proceed.
+If the upgrade requirements are not met, the operator will continue to work as normal, but will not allow the upgrade and will check the databases versions every 10 minutes or, on any other change to deployment or APIManager resource.
+Note that the operator will prevent the upgrade even if the upgrade is approved by the user until the requirements are confirmed.

+Preflight checks will also prevent multi-minor version hops which 3scale Operator does not support.
+For example, it's not allowed to go from 2.14 to 2.16 in a single hop.
+In the event of this happening, the user will have to revert back to the previous version of the operator and follow supported upgrade path.

+User can also perform manual confirmation of the requirements.
+Manual verification can be done by adding the "apps.3scale.net/apimanager-confirmed-requirements-version" annotation with config map "3scale-api-management-operator-requirements" resource number to the APIManager resource.

 ### Reconciliation
 After 3scale API Management solution has been installed, 3scale Operator enables updating a given set